 Trail will lead kids into magical world of books

 Children walking in the woods around John F. Kennedy Memorial Park may come face-to-face with The Lorax or The Bar-ba-loot.

 That’s nothing to be concerned about, however.
-The Lorax is completely harmless.
-In fact, it is not even alive.
-The critter from a Dr. Seuss tale has been recreated as a wooden sculpture as a part of the newest addition to the Children’s Forest at the park north of Fort Dodge.
+Both critters are completely harmless.
+In fact, they are not even alive.
+The creatures from a Dr. Seuss tale have been recreated as a wooden sculptures as a part of the newest addition to the Children’s Forest at the park north of Fort Dodge.

-They are being set up to create a kind of literary trail where kids can walk around, see the renditions of various storybook characters and even read a bit about them.
+They were set up to create a kind of literary trail where kids can walk around, see the renditions of various storybook characters and even read a bit about them.
 The trail also has 16 panels of nature-related stories.
 The panels wll be swapped out with other panels that tell different stories.